cliff-ah-leong/proworkflow-test/ReadMe.md

    > ## "DEVTESTjonathan" is referred as your 'workspace'
    > ---

-- Familiarize yourself with how to track time within the current tool.
+## Access to GraphQL API Key
-- Reach out to our support team via live chat or support@proworkflow.com
+- Reach out to our support team via live chat on https://www.proworkflow.com or email at support@proworkflow.com
 - Explain you are completing the development test and ask them to provide the API Key of the trial you have just created.

 ### GraphQL Endpoint